Management of research degrees

 Faculty Graduate Schools

-Each Faculty has a Graduate School, headed by a Director of Postgraduate Research Studies, to strengthen research degree arrangements and provide a consistent experience for all postgraduate researchers.
+Each faculty has a Graduate School, led by the Head of Graduate School, to strengthen research degree arrangements and provide a consistent experience for all postgraduate researchers.
 The Graduate Schools provide opportunities for postgraduate researchers to interact academically and socially through the organisation of conferences, seminars and social events.

-All postgraduate researchers belong to an academic School/Institute or to one of a number of units which have been set up to provide the help and guidance which schools give to their students when it is needed.Each School/Institute is part of a Faculty.
-As part of the code of practice for research degree candidatures each Faculty has its own supplementary protocol, which provides details of how the Code is implemented within a local context, this includes information on individual Faculty organisational structures.
+All postgraduate researchers belong to an academic school/institute or to one of a number of units which have been set up to provide the help and guidance which schools give to their students when it is needed.Each school/institute is part of a faculty.
+As part of the Code of Practice for Research Degrees, each faculty has its own supplementary protocol which provides details of how the code is implemented within a local context and individual faculty organisational structures.

-The Postgraduate Research Tutor has responsibility for coordinating:
+The Director of Postgraduate Research Studies (DPGRS) has responsibility for coordinating:

 - appointment of supervisors